SamwelOpiyo/elastic-cloud-kubernetes/README.md

 ## Elastic Cloud on Kubernetes (ECK)

-This repository is meant to demonstrate and provide a starter for hosting the ECK operator on a VMware Tanzu Kubernetes Grid (TKG) cluster.
+This repository is meant to validate, demonstrate, and provide a starter for hosting the ECK operator on a VMware Tanzu Kubernetes Grid (TKG) cluster.
 Though TKG is a ubiquitous runtime for hosting Kubernetes on any platform, public cloud or on-premises, the validations outlined below were performed on vSphere 6.7u3.

+The version of ECK used in the preparation of this repository was 1.2.1.
+Please refer to the (home page)[https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html] for additional information.

 ## Operations